battall/gelistirilmis-video-cozum/README.md

 ## Technical

 - no more base64 error that sometimes happen (mostly on hizverenk)
-- using [Ruffle](https://ruffle.rs/) instead of a endpoint that converts swf to jpg, if wasm not supported it fallbacks to server generated png
+- using [PDF.JS](https://mozilla.github.io/pdf.js/) instead of a endpoint that converts pdf to jpg

 TODO: PUT WEBSITE SPEED TESTS AND COMPARISONS WITH OLD SITE